r3w0p/Coursera_Capstone/data/report.rst

 Introduction
 ------------

-This project is in fulfilment of the
-`Applied Data Science Capstone<https://www.coursera.org/learn/applied-data-science-capstone>`_ module offered by IBM and hosted on Cousera.
+This project is in fulfilment of the Applied Data Science Capstone [adsc]_ module offered by IBM and hosted on Cousera.
-The task is to think of an idea that leverages `Foursquare<https://foursquare.com/>`_ location data to explore or compare neighborhoods or cities.
+The task is to think of an idea that leverages Foursquare [fsq]_ location data to explore or compare neighborhoods or cities.
 In this capstone project, we consider how someone can analyze the existing venues in a seaside town in England in order to decide on the best place in which to open a new Fish & Chips shop.